 Your emergency procedures should include instructions for dealing with various maintenance issues after hours, a lockout policy, and a way for tenants to reach someone to discuss a problem with the rental property.
 After-hours protocols should be clear, well-written policies that are provided to the tenant and posted on your website, along with an emergency number where you can be reached in case of a life-threatening emergency.

-You should also make sure that law enforcement agencies can reach you easily in case of a dangerous situation on your property.
+You should also make sure that law enforcement agencies can reach you quickly in case of a dangerous situation on your property.
 Emergency protocols should also contain guidance for tenants about disaster preparedness.

 Implement Emergency Procedures With a Property Manager

 Experienced property managers can help you devise effective, comprehensive emergency protocols.
 In addition, they can also be the ones to deal with the frequent after-hours issues.
 For owners of multiple rentals, calls about plumbing emergencies, broken furnaces, and other urgent (and sometimes not so urgent) issues can really add up, and often when you are least able or willing to deal with them, including late nights and holidays.
-With professional manager’s experience comes expertise to plan for and handle any issues, and pros typically have deals with contractors to get quality emergency work done, and done for a fair price.
+With a professional manager’s experience comes expertise to plan for and handle any issues.
+Pros typically have deals with contractors to get quality emergency work done, and done for a fair price.